ayan631/javascript-new/README.md

 Whenever we open a new tab in a browser, it is the browser who creates the window object and not the javascript.
 Document Object Model is a Tree like structure that represents the entire html document.
 Each and every html tag is treated as a node in DOM.

+# Event:
+The changes in the state of an object is known as an Event.
+E.g.: Mouse events, Keyboard events, Form events etc.

 We can access our html file with the help of javascript's "window.document" object and its thousands of properties and functions.